Interesting finds

 “for the considerations therein mentioned”

 or, What a Memorial of an Indented Deed is, and what it isn’t.
-During the past few months, while transcribing and indexing memorials of Irish deeds, I’ve noticed certain legal terms and turns of phrase.
-Historic newspapers are the same way: after a time, you begin to recognize patterns in language and style, and to… Continue reading
+During the past few months, while transcribing and indexing memorials of Irish deeds , I’ve noticed certain legal terms used in deeds and other proceedings .
+Historic newspapers are the same way: after a time, you begin to recognize patterns in language Continue reading

 -